 Since then, the year when civil marriage celebrants were introduced across Australia, more than a million couples have been married by civil celebrants.
 And gradually, the bonds between marriage and religion have reduced.
-At present, approximately 75% of marriage conducted in Australia are civil marriages
+At present, approximately 75% of marriages conducted in Australia are civil marriages.

 Like any other civil marriage celebrant, I feel privileged that I get to marry people – and I love my job!

 Marriage Celebrants are governed by a strict Code of Practice.
 This code is set down in the Marriage Regulations 1963.
 The major role of Civil Marriage Celebrants is to make sure that you are legally married.

 I always work with couples to draft the entire ceremony.
 My aim is for the ceremony – the main focus of part of the day – to be authentic and memorable both for the couple and for the guests.

 That applies whether I am planning a gay wedding ceremony for the LGBTIQ+ community, or if it’s a straight wedding.
 As a celebrant, I provide information and options for every stage of the couple’s ceremony.
 And because I’m really good at this, my couples are overwhelmingly thrilled with the outcome.